Joaquim Segales

 Dr Brayton is a veterinary pathologist and scientist, a diplomate of the American College of Laboratory Animal Medicine (ACLAM) and of the American College of Veterinary Pathologists (ACVP).
 She served as the 2014 ACVP president and served on ACLAM’s examination committee.
 She is an associate professor and phenotyping core director at Johns Hopkins University School of Medicine in Baltimore, MD.
 She has been involved in research and teaching as a scientist, collaborator, pathologist, clinical veterinarian, attending veterinarian, IACUC member, and laboratory director in medical schools and academic institutions for more than 30 years, and has long-standing interests in genetic, infectious and other influences on animals and research.

-Attending Veterinarian and Director of the Office of Animal Resources at the Harvard University Faculty of Arts and Sciences and an Affiliate Assistant Professor in the Department of Comparative Medicine at the University of Washington, U.S. She has more than 25 years of experience in laboratory animal science and medicine, with a focus on animal-based husbandry research.
-She has authored more than 70 peer-reviewed publications and book chapters, including chapters in the 3rd edition of Laboratory Animal Medicine, and 5 volumes of the Charles River Handbook series.
+Dr Pritchett-Corning is an Attending Veterinarian and Director of the Office of Animal Resources at the Harvard University Faculty of Arts and Sciences and an Affiliate Assistant Professor in the Department of Comparative Medicine at the University of Washington.
+She has more than 30 years of experience in laboratory animal science and medicine, with a focus on animal-based husbandry research.
+Dr Pritchett-Corning received her BS and her DVM from Washington State University and completed her post-doctoral training in laboratory animal medicine at the University of Washington.
+She has authored more than 80 peer-reviewed publications and book chapters, including chapters in the 3rd edition of Laboratory Animal Medicine, and 5 volumes of the Charles River Handbook series.
+Dr Pritchett-Corning received the AALAS Pravin Bhatt Scientific Excellence Award in 2015.
+She is the Chair of the Laboratory Animal Working Group of the AVMA Panel on Euthanasia and a member of the AVMA Panel on Depopulation, as well as a member of the FELASA Working Group on Health Monitoring, and the joint AALAS/FELASA Working Group on Health Monitoring of Rodents for Animal Transfer.
+Dr Pritchett-Corning has held positions at the University of Washington, the Jackson Laboratory, and Charles River.